reysmerwvr/laravel-spanish-docs/eloquent-relationships.md

     }

 <a name="inserting-and-updating-related-models"></a>
-## Insertando & Actualizando Modelos Relacionados
+## Inserting & Updating Related Models

 <a name="the-save-method"></a>
-### El Método Save
+### The Save Method

-Eloquent proporciona métodos convenientes para agregar nuevos modelos a las relaciones.
-Por ejemplo, quizá necesites insertar un nuevo `Comment` para un modelo `Post`.
-En lugar de establecer manualmente el atributo `post_id` en el `Comment`, puedes insertar el `Comment` directamente con el método `save` de la relación:
+Eloquent provides convenient methods for adding new models to relationships.
+For example, perhaps you need to insert a new `Comment` for a `Post` model.
+Instead of manually setting the `post_id` attribute on the `Comment`, you may insert the `Comment` directly from the relationship's `save` method:

     $comment = new App\Comment(['message' => 'A new comment.']);